febus982/event-test/README.md

 - You can install `uv` on Mac using `brew`: `brew install uv` (refer to official installation)
 - Download and install Docker: https://www.docker.com/products/docker-desktop/

-Using Docker:

-* `make containers`: Build containers
-* `docker compose up dev-http`: Run HTTP application with hot reload
-* `docker compose run --rm test`: Run test suite

 Using Make and UV (you still need Docker for most of them):

 * `make dev-dependencies`: Install dev requirements
 * `make dev-http`: Run HTTP application with hot reload
 * `make test`: Run unit test suite
 * `make check`: Run all checks (tests, code style and lint)

+Using Docker:

+* `make containers`: Build containers
+* `docker compose up dev-http`: Run HTTP application with hot reload
+* `docker compose run --rm test`: Run test suite

+Note: using Docker will also spin up the observability stack containers, remember to `docker compose down` when finished to tear down everything.

 ## Other commands for development